Skip to content

 1. Soak

-Place your ring in warm water with mild soap for 15–30 minutes to loosen oils, lotion, and grime.
+Place your gemstone ring in warm water with mild soap for 15–30 minutes to loosen oils, lotion, and grime.

 2. Brush